antoineauger/virtual-sensor-container/README.md

-# docker-virtual-sensor
+# virtual-sensor-container
-A shippable 'virtual sensor' for the iQAS platform.
+A shippable 'virtual sensor'`container for the iQAS platform.

-### Building the docker-virtual-sensor image
+### Building the virtual sensor container
-Inside the resources root directory (virtual_sensors), type the following command:
+Inside the resources root directory (`virtual-sensor-container`), type the following command:
 ```
 $ docker build -t antoineog/docker-virtual-sensor .
 ```